Valimp/Valimp/README.md

 # 💫 About Me:

 👋 Hey there!
-I'm Valentin Chauvet, but you can call me Valimp. 💻 I'm currently pursuing a Bachelor's degree in Web and Mobile Development, and I've been working as a web developer for the past year.
+I'm Valentin Chauvet, but you can call me Valimp. 💻 I'm currently pursuing a Master's degree in Web and Mobile Development, and I've been working as a web developer for the past year.

 📱 I've had the opportunity to work on some exciting projects, including a mobile contract management application and a website for an investment consulting agency.
 It's been an amazing experience to see my code come to life and make a real impact.
+Now i'm working for OpenFoodFacts as an Web developer.

-🚀 My coding adventures primarily revolve around JavaScript, TypeScript, Dart, and Kotlin.
+🚀 My coding adventures primarily revolve around JavaScript, TypeScript, Python, Dart, and Kotlin.
 I love diving into frameworks like Flutter, Next.js, Node.js, Express, React, and Vue.js to create awesome web and mobile applications.

 ⚡ When I'm not busy coding, you'll find me on the tennis court 🎾.
 I've been playing for a while now, and I'm even ranked! 🏆 Additionally, I have a passion for motorcycles 🏍️, and I've been enjoying the thrilling ride for the past four years.